“The horror. The fermented horror.”

 But here, it seems like everything to eat on Iceland is laughably terrifying.
 And everything has layers of depressing horror.

 These are sad and scary at the same time.
 Does eating a sheep’s head feel pretty dour?
-Well let’s just toss in a superstition about deaf children.
+Well let’s just toss in a superstition about mute children.
 Cured shark meat sound horrendous?
 Don’t worry, they only cure it because it’s poison.
 What, you have a problem eating a ram’s balls?
 Don’t worry, the balls are pressed into blocks before being boiled and cured in lactic acid to give it a nice spongy texture and sour taste that reminds you that it’s three in the afternoon and pitch black outside.

 So, wow.
 We didn’t expect it to be the case, but Iceland might be the saddest cuisine in the world.
 The saddest.
 Like, top spot.
 Anyway, don’t eat sour ram’s testicles, they sound bad.
 And if you must visit Iceland in winter, we guess, bring a sun lamp and a McDonald’s franchise with you if you want to maintain any sanity.